Why airplanes can be grounded — and the consequences | CBC News

 But not all airlines or aircraft governing authorities have agreed to ground the aircraft.
 So far, the U.S. and Canada have not

-CBC News explains who decides to ground planes, what factors are considered, and some of the ramifications.
+So, who decides to ground planes, what factors are considered, and what are the ramifications?
+CBC News explains:

 Who makes the decision?

-A number of aviation-related stakeholders can decide whether to ground an aircraft.
+A number of stakeholders can decide whether or not to ground an aircraft.

-The manufacturer of the plane — Boeing, in the Ethiopian Airlines crash —can order operators to stop using the plane.
+The manufacturer of the plane — Boeing, in the case of the Ethiopian Airlines crash — can order operators to stop using the plane.

 But the civil aviation regulatory body of a particular country can order an airline to ground all flights of a specific aircraft.

 The Civil Aviation Administration of China has ordered its airlines to stop using the Boeing 737 Max 8 planes.
-So too has the Indonesian government.
+So, too, has the Indonesian government.
+Meanwhile, the U.K., Germany, France and Ireland, Australia, Singapore and Oman have banned the jet from its airspace.

 However, the country of origin of the planes' manufacturer takes the lead in cases like these.
 Boeing is an American company, and the U.S. Federal Aviation Administration is the certification agency for their Max 8s.
 If they were to pull the aircraft's certification, that would likely result in a global ban of the plane.